scala/docs.scala-lang/_overviews/core/nightlies.md

 ## Scala 2.13 or 2.12

-Scala 3 nightly builds are published to a special resolver.
-You'll need to add that resolver to your build configuration in order to use these versions.
+Scala 3 nightly versions are published to a special resolver.
+Unless you are using scala-cli, you'll need to add that resolver to your build configuration in order to use these versions.

 ### quick version (sbt)